katelloyd83/sound-fundamentals/modules/week-7/_posts/2004-06-01-futurists.md

 The are two important works that emerged from this movement and helped lay the ground for _sonic art_.
 The first, is Luigi Russolo's "The Art of Noises" Manifesto.

-Please read the following article from History Today on Russolo's piece.
+**_{ TODO: }_** Please read the following article from History Today on Russolo's piece.

 - [Lee, Alexander.
 “The Art of Noises: As the sounds of the world rattled into the future, so, too, did art and music.” _History Today_, Volume 67 Issue 12, 2017.
 Available from: https://www.historytoday.com/archive/music-time/art-noises](https://www.historytoday.com/archive/music-time/art-noises)

+<br />

 Although the Futurists were fascinated with machines and the sounds of humanity, their approach shares similar aesthetics to the ideals of soundscape.
 This is particularly true in that they wanted to focus on the quality of a sound, instead of its relationships according to notions of pitch or harmony.
-Likewise, as with soundscape, they were focused on the sounds of our world as being enough.
+Likewise, as with soundscape, they were focused on the idea that the sounds of _our world_ are enough.

-<br />

-Armed with this basic perspective on Russolo, please now read his "Art of Noises".
+**_{ TODO: }_** Armed with this basic perspective on Russolo, please now read his "Art of Noises".

 - Russolo, Luigi.
 "The Art of Noise (futurist manifesto, 1913)".
 Translated by Robert Filliou.
 	- [U B U W E B :: Luigi Russolo - The Art of Noises](https://www.ubu.com/papers/russolo.html)